carchaze-org/react-native-voice-message-player/Readme.md

 ![Last Commit](https://img.shields.io/github/last-commit/carchaze-org/react-native-voice-message-player)

 The `@carchaze/react-native-voice-message-player` is a flexible and feature-rich voice message player tailored for React Native applications.
 It's designed to provide developers with a seamless solution to integrate voice message playback into their apps with various customization options.

+For a detailed list of changes, please refer to the [CHANGELOG.md](CHANGELOG.md).

 ## Maintainer Required 🤝